Last updated Jan. 6, 2019

 Check also our article ArrayList vs. LinkedList.

-PriorityQueue is an unbounded queue, based on a priority heap and its elements are ordered in their natural order.
-At the time of its creation, we can provide a Comparator that is responsible for ordering the elements of the
+The PriorityQueue is an unbounded queue, based on a priority heap and its elements are ordered in their natural order.
+At the time of its creation, we can provide a Comparator that is responsible for ordering the elements of the PriorityQueue.
+A PriorityQueue doesn’t allow null values, those objects that doesn’t provide natural ordering, or those objects that don’t have any comparator associated with them.
+Finally, the Java PriorityQueue is not thread-safe and it requires O(log(n)) time for its enqueuing and dequeuing operations.

-30. What do you know about the big-O notation and can you give some examples with respect to different data structures ?
+56. What do you know about the big-O notation and can you give some examples with respect to different data structures?

-31. What is the tradeoff between using an unordered array versus an ordered array ?
+57. What is the trade-off between using an unordered array versus an ordered array?

 The major advantage of an ordered array is that the search times have time complexity of O(log n), compared to that of an unordered array, which is O (n).
 The disadvantage of an ordered array is that the insertion operation has a time complexity of O(n), because the elements with higher values must be moved to make room for the new element.
 Instead, the insertion operation for an unordered array takes constant time of O(1).

-32. What are some of the best practices relating to the Java Collection framework ?
+58. What are some of the best practices relating to the Java Collection framework?

 - Some collection classes allow us to specify their initial capacity.
 Thus, if we have an estimation on the number of elements that will be stored, we can use it to avoid rehashing or resizing.